FedeDP/ncursesFM/README.md

 * Extract (compressed) archive through libarchive.
 * Compress files/folders through libarchive -> to select files/folders, use c/x (same as copy/cut)

-* Pasting, compressing, extracting and printing are executed in another thread.
+* Pasting, compressing, extracting, printing and searching are executed in other threads.
 You'll get a notification when the job is done.
-* If you try to quit while a thread is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.
-(Except for printing thread because it is just a small and short thread)
+* If you try to quit while a {pasting, compressing, extracting} thread is still running, you'll be asked if ncursesFM must wait for the thread to finish its work.
+(Printing thread and search thread are safer, no data corruption is possible)

 It reads following variables from /etc/default/ncursesFM.conf (using libconfig)...remember to set them!
 * editor -> editor used to open files